What if all of Malden read the same book?

 Chris Kosta – Community Supporter I have been an avid reader since my youth and belong to the Malden Library Monday night book run by Barbara Brown where we are exposed to a diversity of cultures, subjects and venues through reading and enjoy lively discussions about these selections.
 Malden Reads has been doing the same since its inception so I am happy to be involved with a group that is dedicated to get Malden’s diverse community reading and discussing issues important to all.

 June Macdonald – Malden resident June has participated in Malden Reads events since the program’s inception and joined the Steering Committee in 2014.
 She has particularly enjoyed the thought-provoking discussions, becoming connected with others in Malden and having an opportunity to give back to the community.
-In her free time, she enjoys cooking, gardening and coordinating special events.
+A lifelong learner, she enjoys, history, travelling, and coordinating special events.

-Karen Stern – Freelance Editor & Librarian Karen Stern is a freelance editor and lexicographer, and has more recently also become a librarian.
-She lives in Malden with her husband and two sons and works from home as an editor as well as at the public library in Wakefield.
+Karen Stern – Freelance Editor & Librarian Karen Stern lives in Malden with her husband and children and works as a Reference Librarian and Coordinator of Adult Programming at the public library in Wakefield, MA.
 She is very happy to foster both literacy and a sense of community in Malden by helping out with Malden Reads.

 Dora St. Martin – Director of Malden Public Library As the Director at the MPL, I believe public libraries continue to be critical institutions of lifelong learning and significant places in our communities, just as they always have been.
 The Malden Public Library is thrilled to be a lead organization in Malden Reads and looks forward to many months of lively book discussions, educational panels, related film showings, and much, more.